-The Susan and Isaac Wakil Foundation scholarship seeks to support motivated individuals with demonstrated merit who are facing hardship to realise their career goals and contribute to a better and brighter Australia.
+Susan and Isaac Wakil Foundation scholarships seek to support motivated individuals with demonstrated merit, who are facing hardship, to realise their career goals and contribute to a better and brighter Australia.

-The scholarship provides financial assistance to high potential students in Year 12 who intend to continue studying either at TAFE or University after finishing their Higher School Certificate.
+The scholarships provide financial assistance to high potential students in Year 12 who intend to continue studying either at TAFE or University after finishing their Higher School Certificate.
 The scholarships assist with the transition into and progress through post-school education e.g. University bachelor degree, TAFE accredited apprenticeship or a TAFE Advanced Diploma.

 About the Scholarship

 Each scholarship offered consists of an annual payment of up to $3,000 provided at the commencement of each academic year, up to a maximum of 3 years.
 For students relocating from a rural or remote area, an additional one-off payment of $3,000 may be provided to assist with initial relocation expenses.
 The value of the scholarship offered to successful students will be based on their geographic location, personal circumstances and choice of post-school education.

 The scholarship is intended to cover educational expenses such as:

 - Course fees

 - Face-To-Face Tutoring or Online Tutoring

 At the end of each academic year, the student will be required to submit to the Public Education Foundation evidence of their successful progression through their study in the form of an academic transcript.
 If a student is not progressing satisfactorily through their study, the Public Education Foundation reserves the right to terminate the scholarship.